dllllb/pytorch-lifestream/docs/index.md

    keep it in memory (`Pickle` also works).
    - Use one of available `ptls.data.datasets` which provide data access.
 2. **Choose framework for encoder train**.
-   - There are both supervised of unsupervised in `ptls.lightning_modules`.
+   - There are both supervised of unsupervised in `ptls.frames`.
    - Keep in mind that each framework requires his own batch format.
    Tools for batch collate can be found in the selected framework package.
 3. **Build encoder**.
    - All parts are available in `ptls.trx_encoder`, `ptls.seq_encoder`, `ptls.heads`.
    - You can also use pretrained layers.
 4. **Train your encoder** with selected framework.
-   - Some frameworks require certain options to be selected.
-It can be loss, metrics or something else.
-   `ptls.contrastive_learning` contains all of them.
    - Provide data with selected framework compatible dataloader.
    - Check the progress on tensorboard.
    - Tune hyperparameters if you need.